GabeScott/standard-works-vault/General Conference/2007 October - Why Are We Members of the Only True Church.md

 # Why Are We Members of the Only True Church?

-*By Enrique R. Falabella - Of the Seventy*
+By Elder Enrique R. Falabella - *Of the Seventy*

 *Given in the October session of the 2007 General Conference*

+>*The most valuable power we can possess is the treasure of a personal testimony of our Lord Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/10/why-are-we-members-of-the-only-true-church?lang=eng)

 Why are we members of the only true Church?
 Even though I cannot answer this question for all 13 million members of the Church, I would like to express from my heart some answers that probably will fit with your own answers.

+## The Riches of Eternity

-“Behold, he that hath eternal life is rich” (D&C 6:7).
+“Behold, he that hath eternal life is rich” ([[D&C 6.7|D&C 6:7]]).

 Riches were not a part of my childhood.
 We were a family of five: my father and four siblings.
 My mother had passed away when I was five years old.
 My father’s meager income was used to buy our food; the purchase of clothing was put off as long as possible.